ViViDboarder/docker-restic-cron/Readme.md

 |RESTORE_ON_EMPTY_START| |Set this to "true" and if the `$PATH_TO_BACKUP` is empty, it will restore the latest backup.
 This can be used for auto recovery from lost data|
 |SKIP_ON_START| |Skips backup on start if set to "true"|
 |VERIFY_CRON_SCHEDULE| |If you want to verify your backups on a schedule, provide it here|

-## Encryption
-By default Duplicity will use a symettric encryption using just your passphrase.
-If you wish to use a GPG key, you can add a ro mount to your `~/.gnupg` directory and then provide the `GPG_KEY_ID` as an environment variable.
-The key will be used to sign and encrypt your files before sending to the backup destination.

-Need to generate a key?
-Install `gnupg` and run `gnupg --gen-key`

 ## Tips